GetSomeRest/integration-bing-maps-view.and.data.api/README.md

 ##Setup/Usage Instructions

-* Get your consumer key and secret key for view and data api from http://developer.autodesk.com
+* Get your consumer key and secret key for view and data API from http://developer.autodesk.com
-* Set your consumer key and secret key for view and data api on the SecretConstants.cs file
+* Set your consumer key and secret key for view and data API on the Credentials.cs file
-* Get your own credential key for microsoft bing maps at https://www.bingmapsportal.com/
+* Get your own credential key for Microsoft bing maps at https://www.bingmapsportal.com/
-* Set credential key for microsoft bing maps in BingMaps-Credentials.js
+* Set credential key for Microsoft bing maps in BingMaps-Credentials.js
 * Set the bucket prefix name in BingMaps-Credentials.js

 ## License